an-sceal/62a2a8c3-f8bc-4ebc-b6aa-8f7251e0c7b8/README.md

 |![](media/894958be.jpg)|![](media/cbc4cbf9.jpg)|
 |:---:|:---:|

-The really really good 1995 cyberpunk film *Johnny Mnemonic* features [spoiler] a cyber-dolphin called Jones.
+The really really good 1995 cyberpunk film [*Johnny Mnemonic*](https://www.youtube.com/watch?v=Uwl5MBzTCRQ) features [spoiler] a cyber-dolphin called Jones.
 If you were to crowdfund a hacker's Tamagotchi featuring this character, you might get the odd little open-source multi-function pentester device called the [Flipper Zero](https://flipperzero.one).
 The more you "hack" with this robust and well-constructed device, whether that be by turning off/down bar televisions with its infrared transmitter or by scanning RFID tags, the happier your cyber-dolphin pal gets.
 Beyond the various pentesting applications, the device naturally features the likes of the snake game and a little chiptunes-style music player.

 |![](media/eb5ace4b.jpg)|![](media/5c22baaf.jpg)|
 |:---:|:---:|

 It can interact with multiple RFID frequency ranges, Bluetooth, sub-1 GHz radio, USB (including programmable BadUSB pentesting) and infrared, and can interface with iButton keys and via GPIO pins.
 Replay pentests are available also.
 The device can connect to a phone for backups and updates.

-Ideal for minmimal friendly white-hat chaos and for proving to friends and family that you are a real hacker.
+Ideal for minimal friendly white-hat chaos and for proving to friends and family that you are a real hacker.
 ~$169.
 [Reportedly](https://t.me/zhovner_hub/1824) [there are certain difficulties](https://news.ycombinator.com/item?id=32739950) importing the devices related to sanctions against Russia.

 ## cyberDeck 2022